 To hunt swan in Utah, you must draw a permit in the hunt drawing.
-You can apply for the drawing online at wildlife.utah.gov from July 3-19, 2018.
+You can apply for the drawing online at wildlife.utah.gov from July 3-18, 2019.

-Starting this year, you must have a valid Utah hunting or combination license before you can apply for or obtain a swan permit.
+You must have a valid Utah hunting or combination license before you can apply for or obtain a swan permit.
 You must also have a valid hunting or combination license in order to hunt any waterfowl species.
 If your hunting license expires before the waterfowl season ends, you'll have to buy a new license to hunt the remainder of the season.

 Don't forget: You may also apply for greater sage-grouse, sandhill crane and sharp-tailed grouse permits when you apply for a swan permit.
-For details on applying for grouse and crane permits, see pages 10-13 of the 2018-19 Utah Upland Game and Turkey Guidebook.
+For details on applying for grouse and crane permits, see pages 10-13 of the 2019-20 Utah Upland Game and Turkey Guidebook.